VihanMali/TextCleanerTool/README.md

 ## 💎 Demo Usage

-Enter your text (type 'END' to finish):
-> This  is    some    messy text.
+Enter your text (type 'END' to finish): this  is    some    messy text.

-> It has extra spaces, empty lines, and inconsistent case.
+ It has extra spaces, empty lines, and inconsistent case.
-> END
+ END

-Remove extra spaces?
+-Remove extra spaces?
 (0-No, 1-Yes): 1
-Remove extra lines?
+-Remove extra lines?
 (0-No, 1-Yes): 1
-Convert to lowercase?
+-Convert to lowercase?
 (0-No, 1-Yes): 0
-Convert to uppercase?
+-Convert to uppercase?
 (0-No, 1-Yes): 0
-Capitalize first letter of first line?
+-Capitalize first letter of first line?
 (0-No, 1-Yes): 1

 Here is your edited text: